-Property Name Description wsdl The WSDL to be used.
-SOAPAction The endpoint operation.
+Property Name Description wsdl The WSDL to be used. operationName The name of the operation as specified in the webservice WSDL.
+SOAPAction The endpoint operation, now superceded by operationName.
 EndPointName The EndPoint invoked.
 Webservices can have multiple endpoint.
 If it's not specified the first specified in wsdl will be used.
 SmooksRequestMapper Specifies a smooks config file to define the java-to-java mapping defined for the request.
-SmooksResponseMapper Specifies a smooks config file to define the java-to-java mapping defined for the response ServiceName A symbolic service name used by wise to cache object generation and/or use already generated object.
-If it isn't provided wise uses the servlet name of wsdl.
-UserName Username used if the webservice is protected by BASIC Authentication HTTP.
-Password Password used if the webservice is protected by BASIC Authentication HTTP. smooksTransform It's often necessary to be able to transform the SOAP request or response, especially in header.
+SmooksResponseMapper Specifies a smooks config file to define the java-to-java mapping defined for the response serviceName A symbolic service name used by wise to cache object generation and/or use already generated object.
+If it isn't provided wise uses the servlet name of wsdl. username Username used if the webservice is protected by BASIC Authentication HTTP. password Password used if the webservice is protected by BASIC Authentication HTTP. smooks-handler-config It's often necessary to be able to transform the SOAP request or response, especially in header.
 This may be to simply add some standard SOAP handlers.
 Wise support JAXWS Soap Handler, both custom or a predefined one based on smooks.
-Transformation of the SOAP request (before sending) is supported by configuring the

-SOAPClient action with a Smooks transformation configuration property. custom-handlers It's also possible to provide a set of custom standard JAXWS Soap Handler.
+Transformation of the SOAP request (before sending) is supported by configuring the SOAPClient action with a Smooks transformation configuration property. custom-handlers It's also possible to provide a set of custom standard JAXWS Soap Handler.
 The parameter accept a list of classes implementing SoapHandler interface.
 Classes have to provide full qualified name and be separated by semi-columns.
 LoggingMessages It's useful for debug purpose to view soap Message sent and response received.
 Wise achieve this goal using a JAX-WS handler printing all messages exchanged on System.out.
 Boolean value.